BVLC/caffe/docs/install_apt_debian.md

 the package is beyond this guide.
 Here is only a brief guide of producing the customized `.deb` packages.

-Make sure that there is something like this in your `/etc/apt/sources.list`:
+Make sure that there is a `dec-src` source in your `/etc/apt/sources.list`, for instance:

 ```
 deb http://ftp2.cn.debian.org/debian sid main contrib non-free
 deb-src http://ftp2.cn.debian.org/debian sid main contrib non-free
 ```

 Then we build caffe deb files with the following commands:

 ```
 $ sudo apt update
 $ sudo apt install build-essential debhelper devscripts  # standard package building tools
 $ sudo apt build-dep [ caffe-cpu | caffe-cuda ]          # the most elegant way to pull caffe build dependencies
 $ apt source [ caffe-cpu | caffe-cuda ]                  # download the source tarball and extract
 $ cd caffe-XXXX
-[ ... optional, customize caffe code/build ... ]
+[ ... optional, customizing caffe code/build ... ]
-$ dch -llocal "Modified XXX in order to XXX"          # write your one-line changelog
+$ dch --local "Modified XXX"                             # bump package version and write changelog
 $ debuild -B -j4                                         # build caffe with 4 parallel jobs (similar to make -j4)
 [ ... building ...]
 $ debc                                                   # optional, if you want to check the package contents
 $ sudo debi                                              # optional, install the generated packages
+$ ls ../                                                 # optional, you will see the resulting packages
 ```
-The resulting deb packages can be found under the parent directory of the source tree.

-Note, the `dch ...` command line above is for bumping the package version number and adding an entry to the package changelog.
-If you would like to write more than one changelog entry, use subsequent `dch` command (see `man 1 dch`) instead of manually modifing `debian/changelog` unless you know how to keep its format correct.
+It is a BUG if the package failed to build without any change.
 The changelog will be installed at e.g. `/usr/share/doc/caffe-cpu/changelog.Debian.gz`.

 ## Source installation

-Source installation under Debian/unstable is similar to that of Ubuntu, but here is a more elegant way to pull caffe build dependencies:
+Source installation under Debian/unstable and Debian/testing is similar to that of Ubuntu, but here is a more elegant way to pull caffe build dependencies:

 ```
 $ sudo apt build-dep [ caffe-cpu | caffe-cuda ]
 ```

 Note, this requires a `deb-src` entry in your `/etc/apt/sources.list`.

 #### Compiler Combinations

-Some users may find their favorate compiler doesn't work well with CUDA.
+Some users may find their favorate compiler doesn't work with CUDA.

 ```
 CXX compiler |  CUDA 7.5  |  CUDA 8.0  |
 -------------+------------+------------+-